 Medicare rebates are available.

-Rohan is a consultant psychiatrist and clinical academic with a special interest in mood and anxiety disorders, neurostimulation and student mental health.
-Rohan prefers to work with people in a collaborative framework to enable the development of comprehensive management plans, incorporating both biological and psychological therapies.
+Rohan is a consultant psychiatrist with a special interest in mood and anxiety disorders, older persons mental health, neurostimulation and student mental health.
+Rohan prefers to work in a collaborative framework, commencing with a thorough assessment to enable the development of comprehensive and holistic management plans, incorporating both biological and psychological therapies.

-Rohan completed undergraduate studies in philosophy and psychology, and his graduate medical degree (MBBS), at the University of Sydney.
+Rohan completed his undergraduate studies in philosophy and psychology, and his graduate medical degree (MBBS), at the University of Sydney.
 He completed his psychiatry training in Sydney Local Health District (Concord Centre for Mental Health, Royal Prince Alfred Hospital & Canterbury Hospital), with subspecialty advanced training in Old Age Psychiatry.
-Rohan became a Fellow of the Royal Australian & New Zealand College of Psychiatrists in early 2018 and has since worked in both public and private settings, including the Canterbury Older Persons Mental Health Team, the Black Dog Institute, Wesley Hospital Kogarah and Ramsay Clinic Northside.
+Rohan became a Fellow of the Royal Australian & New Zealand College of Psychiatrists in 2018 and has since worked in both public and private settings, including the Canterbury Older Persons Mental Health Team, the Black Dog Institute and Wesley Hospital Kogarah.

 MBBS (Hons), FRANZCP, MM (clin epi)